-- 1. The Program Coordinator will poll 4th year PhD students regarding return to SKMC JeffMD Phase 2.
-In order to return to JeffMD Phase 2, returning students must complete the thesis defense and all associated requirements six weeks prior to return and participate in the mandatory structured clinical reimmersion program provided by SKMC.
-See Appendix for details. - 2.
-Notify Program Coordinator of the thesis defense date - 3.
-Successfully complete defense of thesis including all PhD Program and Jefferson College of Life Sciences requirements by March 1 in order to return to SKMC 3 in mid-April.

-4. Complete the mandatory structured clinical re-immersion program provided by SKMC prior to returning to SKMC 3.
+- 1. All students returning to SKMC in April will need to complete a Leave of Absence Return Request, by September 1. - 2.
+The Program Coordinator will poll 4th-year PhD students regarding return to SKMC JeffMD Phase 2.
+In order to return to JeffMD Phase 2, returning students must complete the thesis defense and all associated requirements six weeks prior to return and participate in the mandatory structured clinical re-immersion program provided by SKMC.
+See Appendix for details. - 3.
+Notify Program Coordinator of the thesis defense date - 4.
+Successfully complete defense of thesis including all PhD Program and Jefferson College of Life Sciences requirements by March 1 in order to return to SKMC 3 in mid-April. - 5.
+Complete the mandatory structured clinical re-immersion program provided by SKMC prior to returning to SKMC 3.